4 Methods: Getting Yourself Out of Bankruptcy in Singapore

 If however you need some time to pay off your debts, you can try Method 2 (i.e. making a debt settlement proposal to creditors).
 This is especially if you think you will be able to get enough creditors to approve your proposal.

 Fret not if all else fails, as Method 4 (i.e. obtaining a Certificate of Discharge from the Official Assignee) is always available as a last resort.
-By paying your monthly target contributions as they become due, the Official Assignee will be able to consider issuing you a Certificate of Discharge once the applicable validity period of time has passed.
+By paying your monthly contributions towards your target contribution as they become due, the Official Assignee will be able to consider issuing you a Certificate of Discharge once the applicable validity period of time has passed.

 There are many good reasons for wanting to be discharged from bankruptcy.
 Apart from the social stigma of being bankrupt, it damages your creditworthiness, which may in turn have an effect on your livelihood.